AmjadBalawi/rfp-intelligence/README.md

 - Fallback logic ensures pipeline continues even if LLM JSON parsing fails.

 ## Retrieval Strategy
-- **Multi‑query semantic search + BM25 hybrid**: separate query per requirement category (venue, catering, AV, accommodation).
+- **Hybrid retrieval (BM25 + embeddings)**: multi-query per requirement category (venue, catering, AV, accommodation).
   BM25 scores are normalized and combined with embedding similarity (weight BM25 0.4, embeddings 0.6).
+- Weighted query boosts based on query type (venue 1.2×, catering 1.1×, AV 1.05×).
+- Automatic re-ranking based on guest count and capacity.
 - **ChromaDB** with cosine similarity and persistent storage (`./chroma_db`).
-- Query tokens are lowercased and normalized; fallback to embeddings only if BM25 is not initialized.
+- Query tokens are lowercased and normalized; fallback to embeddings-only retrieval if BM25 is not initialized.
 - Products are indexed via `/catalog/seed` (mock products by default, or pushed to Proposales if real API is configured).
 - Index can be refreshed on demand via `/catalog/sync` (fetches real products from Proposales when a valid key is provided).